-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 But the big draw is Chris Moose, the singing moose, found outside the market's Council House entrance, lending things a distinctly British air.

-The neighboring Christmas Craft Market, in Centenary Square, has 30 stalls selling local beers, British sausages and work by local artisans.
+What makes it special: The neighboring Christmas Craft Market, in Centenary Square, has 30 stalls selling local beers, British sausages and work by local artisans.

 Copenhagen's Tivoli, with its fairground rides and warren of shops and stalls, is a year-round destination in its own right.
 But it's during December that this Danish institution really comes into its own.

 As well as the usual stands selling Christmas decorations and nibbles, there are three different light shows which take place in the park, as well as a traditional Pixie Band playing festive songs at various points around the site.